esa-tu-darmstadt/AutoDock-Aurora/ofdock_taskpar_alt/prof.md

 36. `Krnl_IntraE`, `Krnl_IntraE2`, `performdocking.cpp`: calculate multiplication of constants in host and pass value via kernel arguments `square_num_of_atypes`

 freq: 196.9 MHz

+37. `Krnl_GA`, `Krnl_PRNG`: start BT and GG prng calculation by using one channel/simpler call instead of two (one for BT, one for GG)